Bridgeconn/usfm-grammar/py-usfm-parser/README.md

                         row separator or delimiter.
 Only useful with format=table.
   --ignore_errors       to get some output from successfully parsed portions --combine_text        to be used along with exclude_markers or include_markers, to concatinate the consecutive text snippets, from different components, or not
+  --vref VREF           path to the vref file containing line by line verse reference for biblenlp input file

 ```
 Example